micro-os-plus/eclipse-demo-projects/f746gdiscovery-blinky-micro-os-plus/README.md

 ## Build

+As for any Eclipse CDT managed project, Eclipse automatically creates the Makefiles needed to build the project.

+The procedure to perform the build is simple:

 - Eclipse menu → Project → Build All

-The result are two executables, one Debug and one Release.
+The result of this command are two folders, one Debug and one Release, each with all build related files, the most important ones being the ELF files.

 ## Build details